TrentoCrowdAI/simpler-predicates/README.md

 # simpler-predicates

-Data and related files for the paper "On the impact of predicate complexity in crowdsourced classification tasks".
+This repository contains datasets and related files for the paper `On the impact of predicate complexity in crowdsourced classification tasks` accepted to WSDM 2021.